 Australia only has 20 million people.

-Australia has the world’s largest cattle ranch and at 30,028 square kilometers, it is almost the same size as Belgium.
+Australia has the world’s largest cattle ranch.
+At 30,028 square kilometers, it’s almost the size of Belgium.

 Australians from Queensland are called “banana benders.”